The Barramundi fishing in the Kimberley is the best. Period.

 Along the lower Ord River: Skull Rock, Buttons Crossing and Mambi Island.

-Further away: Pentecost River Crossing, several sites along the Keep River, lower Ord River via Carlton Hill Station (Tarara Bar)
+Further away: Pentecost River Crossing, several sites along the Keep River, lower Ord River via Carlton Hill Station (Tarara Bar).

 Other than that: Kalumburu and anywhere on the coast if you can get to it.

-And that should be all you need.
 Happy Barramundi fishing and I hope that you'll join us soon here at the Metre Club!